digitalfabrik/entitlementcard/docs/cicd.md

 The next version of the app must be determined programmatically.
 - Go to the root folder
-- run: `npx app-toolbelt v0 version calc | jq .versionName`
+- run: `npx --no app-toolbelt v0 version calc | jq .versionName`

 ## Environment Variables and Dependencies